lemonTreeN7/Telemetry/README.md

 I would also encourage to have a read at the following documentation explaining it from the IOS-XR point of view :
 https://xrdocs.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/

-Also, it should be noted telemetry is not specific to NX-OS or Cisco, and Telegraf Influx Chronograf (TIC) stack can be used with any vendors.
+Also, it should be noted telemetry is not specific to NX-OS or Cisco, therefore Telegraf Influx Chronograf (TIC) stack can be used with any vendors.